 And here we have the first possibility to enjoy the view, from the height of 640 m.

 Take the Imbergstiege stairway and continue along the walls of the old houses to the street Steingasse.
-Do not miss the house No. 31.
+Do not miss house No. 31.
 Joseph Mohr was born here in 1792.
 You do not know him?
-Well, when you’ll sing “Silent Night, Holly Night” at next Christmas, just have a look who wrote the original lyrics 200 years ago!
+Well, when you’ll sing “Silent Night, Holy Night” next Christmas, just have a look at who wrote the original lyrics 200 years ago!

 The houses on this street are literally stuck to the rock of Kapuzinerberg.
 The abandoned small shop Tändlerei creates a feeling of nostalgia.
 It is not clear what they used to sell here.
 On the list from 1942, there are shops of Salzburg of any art but no Tändlerei.
 The shabby facade attracts street artists.